emilbiju/MaxScatterTSP/index.md

     pages = "999--1010"} -->

 ## Learnings and Further Work
 Through this paper, we have presented a comprehensive study of different approximation methods for the MSTSP that highlight critical factors that must influence the choice of an algorithm in practical settings.
-Our procedural philosophy can further be extended to the study of other NP-hard problems of practical im- portance.
+Our procedural philosophy can further be extended to the study of other NP-hard problems of practical importance.

 <script type="text/javascript" src="//rf.revolvermaps.com/0/0/6.js?i=5mg2ififv86&amp;m=7&amp;c=e63100&amp;cr1=ffffff&amp;f=arial&amp;l=0&amp;bv=90&amp;lx=-420&amp;ly=420&amp;hi=20&amp;he=7&amp;hc=a8ddff&amp;rs=80" async="async"></script>